 By default, when OpenMAMA subscriptions are created, the subscription request is not sent immediately from the API.
 Instead, the request is placed on the default throttle queue to be sent at a later stage.
-Sending of subscription requests does not start until dispatching on the default event queue has commenced, i.e. by calling start().
+Sending of subscription requests does not start until dispatching on the default event queue has commenced, which happens automatically under the hood in Java.
 This behaviour protects the messaging backbone from a storm of subscription requests and the MAMA Advanced Publisher from becoming overwhelmed with such requests.